What I’ll Cover

 “You have a week to reconsider or we’ll consider this your voluntary termination”.
 It was January 11th of 2012, and I remember it like it was yesterday.
 What I was supposed to reconsider was getting mandatory vaccinations of both a TDap and Flu vaccine to keep my job as a dialysis nurse.

-Let me back up a little and tell you the whole story.
+Let me back up a little and tell you my whole story.
 I started my first nursing job in September of 2010 at a small local hospital in the dialysis department.
 I was considered “pool” or as needed staff, however, I worked about 20 hours consistently.

 It took me less time than most to get through orientation and start on the floor.
 Since dialysis is a specialized department, there’s a lot to learn and a lot that goes into doing dialysis safely.